aarjaneiro/vcx-py/README.md

 For more information on the REST api on which this was built, please refer to the [VirgoCX API Documentation](https://github.com/VirgocxDev/VirgocxApiDoc).

+#### If you are registering for a new account, please consider using my referral code (`t74uUoso`) or following [this link to the registration page which will automatically apply the code](https://virgocx.ca/register?code=t74uUoso).

 ## Table of Contents

 - [Setup](#setup)